jundalisay/superb/content/en/research/einstein/relativity/section-13.md

 Nevertheless, H. A. Lorentz gave a theory for this phenomenon long before my theory of relativity. **His theory was of a purely electrodynamical nature based on a hypotheses that matter has an electromagnetic structure.** *

-> *Superphysics note=  We agree with Lorentz that Lorentz theory only applies to the electromagnetic layer and not to the material layer which works according to Newton's laws.
+> *Superphysics note: We agree with Lorentz that Lorentz theory only applies to the electromagnetic layer and not to the material layer which works according to Newton's laws.
 General Relativity therefore does not apply to spacetime.
 Rather, general relativity merely explains electromagnetism under the influence of spacetime

 ![Einstein sticking out tongue](/avatars/einbla.png)